Get an international perspective on what it's like to practice as a medical professional at SLU-Madrid's Summer Shadowing Experience.

 - MMR (Measles, Mumps and Rubella).

-Students in the program will be covered by Sanitas.
+Sanitas will cover students in the program.
 You can pick up your insurance card during the orientation sessions.
 Once admitted to the course, students will apply for health insurance through the Study Abroad Office.
 This can be done via mySLU.
 For questions, reach out to email@example.com.
-There is 50-euro non-refundable deposit.
-Students must apply for insurance by March 1, 2022.
+There is a non-refundable deposit.
+Students must apply for insurance by March 1.

-For information, contact the Health Sciences Program Director, Tania de la Fuente, Ph.D., at firstname.lastname@example.org.
+For information, contact Health Sciences Program Director Tania de la Fuente, Ph.D., at firstname.lastname@example.org.